-School field trips, athletic events, and school sponsored activities use school buses to transport students to and from these events.
-The bus driver is the primary supervisor of the school bus and will review bus conduct rules and safety with all passengers.
-Your cooperation will allow the bus driver to drive the bus in a safe manner.
+School field trips, athletic events, and school-sponsored activities use school buses to transport students to and from these events.
+The bus driver is the school bus's primary supervisor and will review bus conduct rules and safety with all passengers.
+Your cooperation will allow the bus driver to drive the bus safely.

-- Activity buses are for students who are involved in school sponsored athletics and after-school activities.
-Late bus passes will be issued by the Sponsor/Coach of the activity. - Student participating in any school related activities are required to board the bus from SPS school campus/designated school bus loading site. - No students will to be picked up off campus or along the trip route.
-Due to liability and safety of all students prior written Release Form must be completed and communicated with event organizer. - It is the Parent's responsibility to ensure that their child(ren) is/are picked up after the bus returns to the school campus. - Failure to pick up your child(ren) within 30 minutes of return from a sponsored extracurricular activity will result in referral to Child Protective Services (CPS).
-SCAN protocols and procedures will be enforced. - Following and chasing the bus is prohibited due to endangerment of students and bus driver. - Travel itinerary will be enforced and followed throughout the duration of the trip.
+- Activity buses are for students who are involved in school-sponsored athletics and after-school activities.
+Late bus passes will be issued by the Sponsor/Coach of the activity. - Students taking part in any school-related activities must board the bus from the SPS school campus/designated school bus loading site. - No students will be picked up off-campus or along the trip route.
+Due to liability and safety of all students prior written Release Form must be completed and communicated with event. organizer. - It is the Parent' responsibility to ensure that their child(ren) is/are picked up after the bus returns to the school campus. - Failure to pick up your child(ren) within 30 minutes of return from a sponsored extracurricular activity will result in referral to Child Protective Services (CPS).
+SCAN protocols and procedures will be enforced. - Following and chasing the bus is prohibited due to the endangerment of students and bus drivers. - Travel itinerary will be enforced and followed throughout the trip.
 (There will be no undesignated stops.)

-Students are expected to comply with the following school transportation/bus rules:
+Students are expected to follow the following school transportation/bus rules:

-- Observe all bus rules. - Cellphone usage is not permitted on the bus (Use to communicate with parent/guardian may be permitted with approval by event organizer) - Be courteous and respectful to all persons. - Keep the bus clean. - Cooperate with the Bus Driver and Bus Monitor. - Keep the bus and equipment free of damage. - Remain seated while the bus is in motion. - Keep your head, hands, feet, and other objects inside the bus. - Fighting, pushing or shoving is not allowed. - Combustible or flammable materials are not allowed on the bus. - The Bus Driver/Bus Monitor is authorized to assign seats. - Keep all harmful objects (drugs, alcohol, tobacco, weapons, toys) off the bus. - Do not eat or drink on the bus.
+- Observe all bus rules. - Cell Phone usage is not allowed on the bus (Use to communicate with parent/guardian may be permitted with approval by the event organizer) - Be courteous and respectful to all persons. - Keep the bus clean. - Cooperate with the Bus Driver and Bus Monitor. - Keep the bus and equipment free of damage. - Remain seated while the bus is in motion. - Keep your head, hands, feet, and other objects inside the bus. - Fighting, pushing, or shoving is not allowed. - Combustible or flammable materials are not allowed on the bus. - The Bus Driver/Bus Monitor may assign seats. - Keep all harmful objects (drugs, alcohol, tobacco, weapons, toys) off the bus. - Do not eat or drink on the bus.